Ankkkyyyy/Git-Commands/README.md

-# General Purpose Git & DVC  commands
+# Git & DVC  commands

 ## $ git add path/to/file
 Moves changes from the working directory to the staging area.
 This gives you the opportunity to prepare a snapshot before committing it to the official history.